pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 anything.
 This is a requirement for every production Kubernetes deployment.

-By isolating resources into loosely-coupled stacks, we have the opportunity to grant minimal permissions based on the [principle of least privilege][least-privileged].
+By isolating resources into loosely-coupled stacks, we can grant minimal permissions based on the [principle of least privilege][least-privileged].

 The identity stack typically contains:

 * Identities and roles for the team e.g. [AWS IAM][aws-iam], [GCP IAM][gcp-iam], [Azure AD][azure-ad].

-    For example, the databases team typically gets only administrative permissions for the datastores, while an app team might only get cluster developer permissions.
+    For example, the database team typically gets only administrative permissions for the datastores, while an app team might only get cluster developer permissions.
 * Service Accounts for bots and CI/CD.

     While IAM roles and Active Directory accounts describe identity of users,